anthonysingiser/RandomCocktail/README.md

 https://anthonysingiser.github.io/RandomCocktail/

-This website provides a random cocktail, it's recipe and a photo every hour.
+This website provides a random cocktail, it's recipe, instructions and a photo.